MiguelCarvalhoPhD/Pain_assessment/README.md

 ---

-## 3. Core Method: Genetic β-Resampling Framework
+## 3. Core Method: Genetic βeta Oversampling

 The main method is implemented in: